sheltermanager/asm3/doc/manual/publishing.rst

   photo.

 * Add this text to all animal descriptions: Allows you to set a footer on every animal description before it is published.
+Note that this does not apply to courtesy listings, allowing you to add additional contact info.

 HTML/FTP Publishing
 -------------------